chr1st0scli/RainLisp/RainLisp/Docs/primitives/greater-or-equal.md

 ```scheme
 (>= datetime1 datetime2)
 ```
-Determines if the first datetime is the same as or later than the second one.
+Determines if the first datetime is the same as or later than the second one, ignoring time zones.

 ## Examples
 ```scheme